Used Toyota Prius review

 Every Prius has a space-saver spare tyre as standard, but a full-size wheel can be made to fit if you would like the added peace of mind.

 Useful features such as auto high beam, pedestrian detection, lane departure warning and adaptive cruise control are standard across the range.
+The infotainment system could be more intuitive to use, but models from 2020 get Apple CarPlay and Android Auto so you can use your phone’s apps if you prefer.

 When Euro NCAP crash-tested the Toyota back in 2016, it declared it the safest large family car available to buy.